 You must remedy that immediately.
 Fried bread is what toast wants to be when it grows up.
 Sauteed in a shallow layer of an oil of your choice, fried bread is crispy on the outside — but not teeth-crackingly so — and tender on the inside, and perfectly golden all around.
 It’s received a lot of play in my kitchen lately because it just goes with everything summer.

-As I mentioned, I’m a vegetable and herb gardener, and although I don’t post often about gardening (browse my gardening archives here), I’m very active on Instagram, where I share photos from my four-season gardens, as well as tips and tricks for successful growing.
-My username is soupaddict – check out my posts and follow along if you like what you see.
+As I mentioned, I’m a vegetable and herb gardener, and although I don’t post often here about gardening (browse my gardening archives here), I’m very active on Instagram, where I share photos from my four-season gardens, as well as tips and tricks for successful growing.
+Follow along if you’re interested in gardening, too!

 - 12 or so cherry tomatoes quartered or sixth'd